BarsTiger/KOTIKOTstandalone/README.md

 # KOTIKOTstandalone
 Projects that can be distributed standalone, without KOTIKOT_launcher

+Also, projects that aren't availible in launcher